Declining Federal Pell Grant Funds

 If you are enrolled in summer, you may wish to decline the summer Pell Grant to reserve it for use in the fall and spring terms.

-To decline Pell Grant funds, you must provide a signed, written statement indicating that you wish to decline the grant and that you understand these funds may not be available once the award year is over.
-Please specify which term(s) you intend to decline your Pell award.
-If your intent is to decline the summer Pell award for use in the fall and spring terms, please clearly indicate this in your statement.
+To decline Pell Grant funds, please contact the Financial Aid Office and request the Pell Declination Form.
+Signature of this form indicates that you wish to decline the grant and that you understand these funds may not be available once the award year is over.
+You will need to specify on the form the term(s) you intend to decline your Pell award.
 Eligibility for the Federal Pell Grant is based on both academic and need-based eligibility criteria.
 Please be aware that you may be declining Pell funds that you are eligible for now, but may not be eligible for later.